John, King of England

-John (24 December 1166 – 19 October 1216) was King of England from 1199 until his death in 1216.
+John (Christmastide 1166/7 – 19 October 1216) was King of England from 1199 until his death in 1216.
 He lost the Duchy of Normandy and most of his other French lands to King Philip II of France, resulting in the collapse of the Angevin Empire and contributing to the subsequent growth in power of the French Capetian dynasty during the 13th century.
 The baronial revolt at the end of John's reign led to the sealing of Magna Carta, a document considered a foundational milestone in English and later British constitutional history.

 John was the youngest son of King Henry II of England and Duchess Eleanor of Aquitaine.
 He was nicknamed John Lackland (Jean sans Terre) because, as a younger son, he was not expected to inherit significant lands.
-He became Henry's favourite child following the failed revolt of 1173–1174 by his brothers Henry the Young King, Richard, and Geoffrey against their father.
-John was appointed Lord of Ireland in 1177 and given lands in England and on the continent.
-During the reign of his brother Richard I, he unsuccessfully attempted a rebellion against Richard's royal administrators while the King was participating in the Third Crusade, but he was proclaimed king after Richard died in 1199.
-He came to an agreement with Philip II of France to recognise John's possession of the continental Angevin lands at the peace treaty of Le Goulet in 1200.
+He became Henry's favourite child after Henry faced a failed revolt from John's older brothers, Henry the Young King, Richard, and Geoffrey.
+Henry II appointed John Lord of Ireland in 1177 and gave him lands in England and on the continent.
+During the reign of his brother Richard I, John unsuccessfully attempted a rebellion against Richard's administrators while the King was participating in the Third Crusade, but he was proclaimed king after Richard died in 1199.
+Philip II of France agreed to recognise John's possession of the continental Angevin lands at the peace treaty of Le Goulet in 1200.